Dr. Stacey Lance

 Cara is a PhD student at the University of Georgia's Odum School of Ecology studying human-mediated adaptation and resistance to stressors.
 She earned her B.S. degree at the SUNY College of Environmental Science and Forestry.
 Her research uses two model systems, the Chernobyl Exclusion Zone, Belarus and the Savannah River Site, USA, to address the ecological implications of antrhopogenically-contaminated landscapes.
 Her research is interdisciplinary and incorporates gene expression, genomics, landscape ecology, and disease ecology data to address these questions in a variety of wildlife.
 You can find Cara’s full bio here.

 Gabriela is rising third-year Biology Major at the University of South Carolina, Aiken.
 Following the completion of her degree she plans to attend graduate school and is currently really excited about restoration ecology.
 She previously worked in determining infection levels of ranavirus among marbled salamanders on the Savannah River Site.
-Presently, she is working with Adam McFall in establishing hormonal breeding strategies and determining sublethal effects of copper in Cuban tree frogs. (co-supervised with Dr Stacey Lance & PhD Candidate Julie Ziemba)
+Presently, she is using qPCR to measure ranavirus loads as part of a dose-response study on three native species and the invasive Cuban Tree Frog.

 Adam recently graduated from USC, Aiken with a B.S. in Biology and is currently working as a technician in the lab.
-During his time at the Lance Lab, he has primarily worked on hormone-induced breeding strategies and copper stressor responses in Cuban treefrogs.
+During his time at the Lance Lab, he primarily worked on hormone-induced breeding strategies and copper stressor responses in Cuban treefrogs.
 As a technician he is helping with the Gopher Frog eDNA project and with Jordan’s coyote project (Adam ran transects for scat collection in July and is now extracting DNA).
 Outside of the lab, he also works for the Ruth Patrick Science Education Center as an animal husbandry technician.
 He spent the summer of 2018 as an intern for Zoo Knoxville’s herpetology and ornithology departments.
 During this internship he studied behavioral responses in captive Komodo dragons to enrichment.
 His overall research interests include wetland ecology, ecotoxicology, behavioral ecology, and herpetology.
 He hopes to start a MS program in 2020.

 Zeke is a wicked cool mutt that enjoys sleeping, romping through Hitchcock woods, sleeping, doing tricks, sleeping and chasing squirrels.
 His favorite thing is road trips with Stacey, but when she travels without him he enjoys providing dog therapy for graduate students.